wasab1kastike/autobattles4xfinsauna/docs/github-pages-lfs.md

 ```

 If the LFS objects cannot be fetched (for example when working in a sandboxed environment), expect `npm install` to fail because `package.json` is still an LFS pointer.
 In that scenario, CI remains the source of truth for deployable artifacts.

+## Base path resolution on GitHub Pages

+Custom domains change how GitHub Pages mounts the generated site.
+The Vite configuration now inspects any explicit base overrides (`PUBLIC_BASE_PATH`, `BASE_PATH`, `VITE_BASE_PATH`, or `VITE_BASE`), the `homepage` declared in `package.json`, and the presence of `public/CNAME` to decide which base path to emit.
+When the homepage points at an absolute URL or a `CNAME` file is bundled, the build defaults to `/` so custom domains serve root-relative assets.
+Repository-prefixed fallbacks are only used when no custom domain indicators are present, preventing regressions when the domain setup changes.